vsmithers1087/SwissEphemeris/README.md

 // The speed in distance (AU/day).
 moonCoordinate.speedDistance
 ```
-Astrological information about the tropical zodiacal location of a celestial body is also available from the same `Coordinate` type.
+Astrological information about the tropical and sidereal zodiacal locations of a celestial body is also available from the same `Coordinate` type through the `tropical` and `sidereal` properties.

 ```swift
 // Date for 12.14.2019 13:39 UT/GMT